visualizela/Workflow/_entries/Digitization.md

 Turn this on with the power button.
 When the device has been turned on look at the touch screen interface and there should be an image of a letter with the words Email underneath it.
 Click/touch this icon and on the next page touch add recipient.
-Put in email address (if using graduate school email like email@g.ucla put in the g otherwise the transfer of files will take longer) and click ok.
+Put in email address (if using graduate school email like email @g.ucla put in the g otherwise the transfer of files will take longer) and click ok.
 Scroll down on the email file page and there will be a tab that says Resolution.
 Click/touch this tab and it will give you options ranging from 72 dpi to 600 dpi, choose 600 dpi.
 Scroll down further and at the bottom before the reset button there will be a tab that says “Build Job.”
 Click/touch this tab and make sure that it has a checkmark next to it.
 This indicates that you will be scanning multiple pages that are to be sent to your email instead of just one.
 On the top right of the screen there will be a button that states “Scan” click/touch this button and begin to scan each of your documents.